 It pulls the materials, whether it makes no difference what it is, it will pull the material on the torsion bar towards the engine.

-So that's another indicator that the fabric of space is literally being torn, is being moved through solid objects.
+So that's another indicator that the fabric of space is literally being torn, is being moved through solid objects and being affected by something that's stationary.

 Now, some people will claim, oh, you're just electrifying the air.